 Selling Pins On Etsy

-If you take a glance through the enamel pin offerings on Etsy, you’ll find thousands of listings with hundreds of sales each.
+If you look through the enamel pin offerings on Etsy, you’ll find plenty of listings with hundreds of sales each.

-By creating and selling your own custom enamel pins, not only will you make some extra money, your personality and artistic talent will also shine through and be appreciated by tons of people.
+By creating and selling your custom enamel pins, not only will you make some extra money, but your personality and artistic talent will also shine through and be appreciated by tons of people.

-So, if you have a desire to draw, paint and scribble, if you have a love for anime, music or movies, you’re already halfway to being a pin slinging e-merchant!
+So, if you have the desire to draw, paint and scribble, if you have a love for anime, music or movies, you’re already halfway to being a pin-slinging e-merchant!
 It’s just a matter of putting your talents out there.

 You do need to arm yourself with your design and information before contacting a company though.
 When thinking up what your custom pin might be, keep in mind that pins are rather small, around 1″ to 2″ in size typically.
 Sketch out your pin design on a piece of paper, at size, to give yourself an understanding of what you will be working with.